 Sources: Places from the Past, Silver Spring Historical Society, and Peerless Rockville

 Upton Bowman House

 Before and after pictures of the Upton Bowman House, Germantown, an MPI award winner in 2010.

 Grusendorf Log House

-Grusendorf Log House originally on Clopper Road, Germantown, moved and restored to Seneca Creek State Park and now used for interpretive programs.
+Grusendorf Log House, originally on Clopper Road, Germantown, was moved to Seneca Creek State Park and restored and is now used for interpretive programs.